danigrant/enterprise-bits-docs/README.md

 * Notifications, Alerts and Reporting
 * Vendor Assessment Forms, SLAs and Contracts

-Add Bookkeeper via API and our pre-baked React component library.
+Add EnterpriseReady via API and our pre-baked React component library.